grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 DataDog.md

 ---
 title: 'Datadog'
-excerpt: 'The Datadog integration allows visualizing load test results and correlating performance testing metrics in Datadog.'
+excerpt: 'Send k6 output to Datadog to visualize load test results and correlate performance testing metrics in Datadog.'
 ---

 > ⚠️ &nbsp; For k6 Cloud tests, follow the [k6 Cloud instructions](/cloud/integrations/cloud-apm/datadog).

-k6 can send performance testing metrics to [Datadog](https://www.datadoghq.com/).
+k6 can send metrics to [Datadog](https://www.datadoghq.com/).
 That allows visualizing and correlating performance testing metrics with other monitored metrics in Datadog.

 This article outlines the instructions of the Datadog integration: